Laufeynumber1fan/Mystuff/cats/wthat_tools.md

 [2]: With really big outputs, `sort` may not have enough space inside it's tmp directory to actually do sorting.
 Do `-T .` to specify the current directory to be used as temp space.

+## stty
+Funny terminal settings commands

+For example do `stty -icrnl` to disable the ENTER button to translate to a newline in terminal. `stty icrnl` to reenable.
+Read the man pages.

 ## swapon
 Adds a swap partitions to `/etc/fstab` to mount it.